Home » About Us » Resources & FAQs

 General Termite FAQs

-Termites cause an estimated $5 billion in damage annually across the U.S. Each year, around 4 million homes face the risk of infestation.
-For a single property, repair costs can range from $250 to $30,000—depending on the damage and type of wood affected.
-Subterranean termites are especially destructive, often damaging a home’s foundation first.
+Termites are responsible for over $5 billion in damage each year across the U.S. Around 4 million homes are at risk annually.
+Repair costs per property can vary from $250 to $30,000, depending on the extent of damage and wood type.
+Subterranean termites are especially aggressive, often targeting a home’s foundation first.

-In ideal conditions, a queen termite can live up to 25 years and lay around 3,000 eggs per day.
-Without treatment, she may create new queens that spread the infestation to other areas.
-Worker termites typically live one to two years.
+A queen termite can live up to 25 years, laying 3,000 eggs per day under ideal conditions.
+Without treatment, she may create new colonies.
+Worker termites usually live one to two years.

-Termites often resemble winged ants.
-Some may have red heads.
-Their droppings look like sand or wood shavings.
-Mud tubes along walls are a common sign of subterranean termites.
-These insects are soft-bodied, pale, and less than ¼ inch long, with straight antennae and a broad waist.
-Read this article on how to identify dry wood vs subterranean termites.
+Termites can look like winged ants—some even have red heads.
+Their droppings resemble sand or sawdust.
+Mud tubes on walls often signal subterranean termites.
+These pests are soft-bodied, pale, and under ¼ inch long, with straight antennae and thick waists.
+Learn how to spot the difference between drywood and subterranean termites.

-Still unsure?
-Send us a photo via text or email – or schedule a termite inspection.
+Still not sure?
+You can text or email us a photo, or better yet – schedule a termite inspection.

 Yes.
-Termites prefer rotting wood but aren’t limited to it.
-They can invade new builds at any stage of construction.
-Even fresh lumber from home improvement stores may carry termites since most wood isn’t pre-treated unless requested and paid for.
+While they prefer damp or decaying wood, termites can infest new homes at any stage of construction.
+Even lumber from home improvement stores may carry termites unless it’s been pre-treated, which usually costs extra.